basuparth/knots_one_population-modelling/README.md

 of magnetic field, luminosity in relativistic electrons and protons.
 Please refer to https://arxiv.org/pdf/1811.06422.pdf for a revised two-population modelling of the sources presented here.
-I am sharing the one population modelling approach here as it is still interesing to study the parameters required to explain the observed data from the knots.
+I am sharing the one population modelling approach here as it is still interesing to study the parameters required to explain the observed data from the knots without using multiple zones.
+But of course the published version is a more detailed study.